 Stretch the cut tape out to about twice its length.
 Start about 30 mm to 40 mm away from the hole and wrap the tape tightly around the pipe.
 Keep the tape tightly stretched out as you wrap it round with a 50% overlap so the tape bonds to itself.

 When you reach the damaged section of pipe, leave a gap (where the hole is) and wrap the tape over to the side of the hole.
 Carry on wrapping tightly for another 30 mm to 40 mm on the other side of the damage before coming back the other way with another layer of tape.
 This time cover the hole.
 Don’t forget to always keep a tight 50% overlap on the tape.

 Keep going back and forth until the damaged area is completely sealed.
 When you reach the end of the tape, press down firmly so the end of the tape bonds with itself.

 How to make a permanent repair to a burst pipe

-Turn your water supply off and drain the pipe.
-If you can, use a mini pipe cutter to cut each side of the damaged area and remove that section of pipe.
-You may find you have to free the pipe from any nearby clips so you can rotate the cutter around it.
-If that’s not possible, use a hacksaw instead.
+Ideally use a mini pipe cutter to cut each side of the damaged area and remove that section of pipe.
+You may find that you have to free the pipe from any nearby clips so that you can rotate the cutter around it.
+If that’s not possible, use a hacksaw.